 - Points will be allocated on the basis of time for all events. - Power for the vehicle must come solely from the single team member who is pushing the pushcart. - The pusher may ride on the back of the cart while scooting along. - Ultimate success on the track will depend as much upon fitness and teamwork as on the design of the vehicle.

-2.6.1 The Circuits
+2.6.1 The Circuit

 There are two tracks in Princes Park, Maryborough surrounding the beautiful Lake Victoria.
-On both tracks there are some unlit sections at night, and the sealed surfaces are not "billiard table smooth".
+The sealed surfaces are not "billiard table smooth".